open-component-model/ocm/examples/lib/tour/03-working-with-credentials/README.md

 around the core type ConsumerId, which might be provided for dedicated repository/consumer technologies.
-Everything can be done directly with the core interface and property name constants provided by the dedicted technologies.
+Everything can be done directly with the core interface and property name constants provided by the dedicated technologies.

 Once we have the id we can finally set the credentials for this id.